efratcdn/parallel_for_each/README.md

 [ More e code examples in https://github.com/efratcdn/spmn-e-utils ]

+NOTE:  Next Specman version - 19.03 - will contain support of "parallel for each".
+Once you upgrade to this version - no need for the utility any more.

 The Requirement:

    Need a feature that is a combination of  "for each in list" and "all of".